Technology Tales

 }

 The first line of the segment adds in the new filter that uses the function defined below it.
 The third and fourth lines above do the required substitution before the function returns the post content for display in the web page.
-The whole code block can be used to create a plugin or placed the theme’s functions.php file.
-Either way, things appear without the substitution confusing your readers.
+The whole code block can be used to create a plugin or placed in the theme's functions.php file.
+Either way, things appear without the substitution, confusing your readers.
 It makes me wonder if a bug report has been created for this because the behaviour looks odd to me.